Easy Crispy Baked Chicken Legs

 Step 1: Prep Your Chicken Drumsticks

 Start by opening up your package of chicken legs and drying them off with a paper towel.
 I used two pounds of chicken drumsticks which ended up being about 8.
 Every package will be different based on weight, but 8 should be about average.
-Lay the dried drumsticks onto a baking sheet that has been lined with foil and sprayed with cooking spray.
+Lay the dried drumsticks onto a baking sheet (I use this because it helps the chicken cook evenly and gives it enough space so it isn’t crowded) that has been lined with foil and sprayed with cooking spray.
 Set aside.

 Step 2: Make the Spice Rub